 Skip to main content

-Airborne Multi-angle Spectro Polarimetric Imager (AirMSPI) was an airborne prototype instrument similar to that of the future satellite-borne MSPI instrument for obtaining multi-angle polarization imagery.
-AirMSPI flies on the NASA ER-2 aircraft.
-The instrument was built for NASA by the Jet Propulsion Laboratory in Pasadena, California.
+The Airborne Multi-angle Spectro Polarimetric Imager (AirMSPI) was an airborne prototype instrument for obtaining multi-angle polarization imagery.
+AirMSPI flew on the NASA ER-2 aircraft.
+The instrument — which is similar to that of a future MSPI satellite instrument — was built by NASA's Jet Propulsion Laboratory.

-AirMSPI is an 8-band (355, 380, 445, 470, 555, 660, 865, 935 nm) pushbroom camera, measuring polarization in the 470, 660, and 865 nm bands, mounted on a gimbal to acquire multiangular observations over a ±67° along-track range.
-Two principal observing modes are employed: step-and-stare, in which 11 km x 11 km targets are observed at a discrete set of view angles with a spatial resolution of ~10 m; and continuous sweep, in which the camera slews back and forth along the flight track between ±67° to acquire wide area coverage (11 km swath at nadir, target length 108 km) with ~25 m spatial resolution.
+AirMSPI was an 8-band (355, 380, 445, 470, 555, 660, 865, 935 nm) pushbroom camera, measuring polarization in the 470, 660, and 865 nm bands and mounted on a gimbal to acquire multi-angular observations over a ±67° along-track range.
+Two principal observing modes were employed: step-and-stare, in which 11 km x 11 km targets are observed at a discrete set of view angles with a spatial resolution of about 10 meters; and continuous sweep, in which the camera slews back and forth along the flight track between ±67° to acquire wide area coverage (11 km swath at nadir, target length 108 km) with about 25 m spatial resolution.
+Step-and-stare provided more angles, but continuous sweep gave greater coverage.

-Step-and-stare provides more angles, but continuous sweep gives greater coverage.
-Multiple observing modes can be programmed into the instrument and activated under cockpit control.
-Multiangle radiance and polarization imagery from AirMSPI will:
+Multiple observing modes could be programmed into the instrument and activated under cockpit control.
+Multi-angle radiance and polarization imagery from AirMSPI can:

-• Provide 3-D scene context where clouds and aerosol plumes are present, plus constraints on radiometric closure, particularly over heterogeneous scenes where 3-D radiative transfer may dominate, and
+• Provide three-dimensional scene context where clouds and aerosol plumes are present, plus constraints on radiometric closure, particularly over heterogeneous scenes where 3-D radiative transfer may dominate

 • Enable retrieval of aerosol and cloud macrophysical properties (distribution, height), microphysical properties (size distribution, single scattering albedo, shape), and optical depth.